 Opt-Outside and Spend ‘Green Friday’ in an Arkansas State Park

 Start a new tradition!
-Instead of stressing out about finding a good deal on “Black Friday,” why not take the time to be thankful for all that we have here in Arkansas–clean water, air, and time with friends and family.
+Instead of stressing out about finding a good deal on “Black Friday,” why not take the time to be thankful for all that we have here in Arkansas–clean water, air, and time with friends and family?
 Try “Green Friday,” a chance to give a gift that is priceless – a connection – a memory!
 This is an antidote to Black Friday: the shop-‘til-you-drop onslaught that kicks off the holiday shopping season.
-In 2019, join the thousands of folks who will opt to feast their eyes on Mother Nature’s cornucopia a day after feasting on Thanksgiving turkey instead of battling the madness at the malls.
-Green Friday programs will be offered at many Arkansas State Parks on November 29, 2019.
+In 2022, join the thousands of folks who will opt to feast their eyes on Mother Nature’s cornucopia a day after feasting on Thanksgiving turkey instead of battling the madness at the malls.
+Green Friday programs will be offered at many Arkansas State Parks on November 25, 2022.
 Visitors can participate in a guided tour or strike out on their own in order to swap the commercial buzz for the tranquility of nature.

-The idea of Green Friday began several years ago when outdoor co-op REI shut their doors on Black Friday in order to encourage people to choose the outdoors over fighting it out in the aisles.
+The idea of Green Friday began several years ago when outdoor co-op REI shut its doors on Black Friday in order to encourage people to choose the outdoors over fighting it out in the aisles.
 Their decision to close on Black Friday was originally made out of concern for its employees, said Ben Steele, the company’s executive vice president and chief customer officer.

 “When we really thought about that day, and we thought about the experience that we’re creating for our employees on both Thanksgiving and Black Friday, we just kind of stepped back.”
 This year, it launched a campaign called “Opt to Act,” encouraging employees and customers to take simple actions to reduce their environmental impact.

 There is true value in our natural areas, recreational activities, and traditions.
 Getting out and exploring them with friends and family are those priceless connections – those priceless memories.
 What is your “connection?”
 Hiking or biking in the woods?
 Doing a craft?
-Find a real value at an Arkansas state park by reconnecting with the things that many of us find important in life.
+Find real value at an Arkansas state park by reconnecting with the things that many of us find important in life.
 A park is an ideal place to avoid the stress of crowds, long lines, and rain checks on sale items usually associated with the holidays.
 Consider new family traditions that you may just find priceless.
 The memories you make will last far longer than the latest gadget.

 Green Friday Events at Arkansas State Parks

 Find even more fun ways to enjoy Green Friday by going to ArkansasStateParks.com/events.
-Also, let us know how you spent Green Friday on social media by using use the hashtags #ARStateParks, #GreenFriday and #OptOutside.
+Also, let us know how you spent Green Friday on social media by using use the hashtags #ARStateParks, #GreenFriday, and #OptOutside.